 The wife of Ed she has now become our percussionist in Diane’s absence.
 She is learning to “keep the beat” and doing a fine job of it.
 She is an avid master gardener and has the most beautiful home garden.
 She is one busy lady keeping up her garden and keeping up with Ed.

-Is our newest member and adds youth to our band.
+Is our member who adds youth to our band.
 She is a physical therapist by trade and a closet ukulele player that has come out.
-Jan adds a bit of vamp to the band with her rendition of “These Boots are Made for Walkin.”
+Jan adds a bit of vamp to the band with her rendition of “Big Spender.”
 She loves to sing and entertain and is a wonderful asset to the band.

 Lucy Worrell has a great love of music and theater.
 She has directed and worked with children’s choirs and has sung with the United Nations Choir and the Singing Belles Women’s Ensemble.
 She joined the Sunshiners Band after seeing a recent performance.
 She plays ukulele, guitar, and piano.